gnarlyquack/dr-strangetest-documentation/Test-Fixtures.md

 directory.
 This file may also include definitions needed for the tests in the current directory and need not even define directory fixture functions at all.

-Just like test functions and methods, EasyTest matches fixture functions without regards to case and matches on both CamelCase and snake_case.
+Just like tests, EasyTest matches fixture functions without regards to case and matches on both CamelCase and snake_case.
 Fixture functions are recognized if their name begins with the names shown in the example above.
 Fixture method names need to match exactly, e.g., an object setup method needs be a case-insensitive match to either `setup_obect()` or `SetupObject()`.
 If multiple setup and/or teardown functions are ever found, an error is reported and the associated item is skipped.

 # Managing Resources